 Each of the big four tech companies sports an insane amount of market cap.
 It’s because they have an incredible amount of consumer attention.
-The interaction between these technological products and the users has led to a spike of interest in consumer psychology.
+The interaction between these technological products and the users has led to a spike in interest in consumer psychology.

-Indeed, if you have designed online marketing campaigns, you might have extensively leverage cognitive biases to persuade your audience.
+Indeed, if you have designed online marketing campaigns, you might have extensively leveraged cognitive biases to persuade your audience.
 For instance, product listings contain testimonials from influencers (acts as social proof) and time-bound discounts (for creating urgency).

 Indeed, even if you pursue data-driven marketing, you can make irrational decisions (as you will see later in the article).

 Today, you will look at three such biases that plague marketing campaigns and lead to bad business decisions.
 You will also see typical scenarios of companies committing these mistakes in their online marketing campaigns.
 Here we go with the first bias.

 1. Survivorship Bias: Skewing your perception towards optimistic results of the outliers

 Media outlets are obsessed with success stories.
 They glorify the leaders of an industry with details of their toil, grit, and determination.
 However, there is a lack of visibility for the industry folks that are putting in the hard work, yet failing.

 It leads you to draw false conclusions.
 For example, college dropouts that launch a successful startup make for great headlines.
 However, dropping out is not the recipe for success.
 In general, people with higher education tend to earn more.